nommm/Paf/README.md

 `Select choose "Video[0]" or "Audio[1]"`

-This script can download Video or Audio on Youtube by paste URL of Youtube
+This script can download Video and Audio on Youtube by paste URL of Youtube

 FB : nomjued